Never doubt that a small group of thoughtful committed citizens can change the world; indeed it's the only thing that ever has." - Margaret Mead

 Register to volunteer:

-Register to volunteer for the WHEP season (and to attend training) on the External link opens in new tab or windowDakota County volunteer website or to straight to the External link opens in new tab or windowWHEP volunteer page beginning in April through mid-May.
+Register to volunteer for the WHEP season (and to attend training) on the External link opens in new tab or windowDakota County volunteer website (See Environmental Resouces section) or go straight to the External link opens in new tab or windowWHEP volunteer page beginning in April through mid-May.

 Questions: